 It's also a reference to Gridman's role as Yume no Hero (Hero of your dreams, his theme song), as he helps Akane to wake up from a nightmare of her own making.
 In his original series he once entered people's dreams to save them from a Monster Clown army created by Khan Digifer, so it's something he has already done once before.

 Yuta Hibiki being given the motif of G1 Cliffjumper may seem off until the plot comes in full circle: G1 Cliffjumper is a Fish out of Water in the world of Transformers: Shattered Glass where Autobots are evil and Decepticons are heroes, just like Yuta losing his memory in a place he supposed to be familiar with.

 With the reveal of Yuta's true 'amnesiac" nature as Gridman's splintered half, the role of G1 Cliffjumper goes to Gridman himself, the real immigrant to Akane's Tsutsujidai.
-Like almost everybody else in his class, Yuta is also part of the Shattered Glass gijinka, with his being the SG Cliffjumper, whose dead before the G1 counterpart arrives.
+Like almost everybody else in his class, Yuta is also part of the Shattered Glass gijinka, with his being the SG Cliffjumper, who's dead before the G1 counterpart arrives.

 Why does Transformers and Super Robots gets referenced a lot?
 Because Takara was the sponsor of Denkou Choujin Gridman and the references may be how Tsuburaya try to send in their thanks for playing a major part in founding Gridman.

 Also, since the cyberspace is essentially Akane's dream, every reference would be the doings of her subconscious.

 Akane creates Devadadan to kill her homeroom teacher because he didn't apologize for bumping into her, yet kills Sakiru and her group even if she apologized.
 However, from episode 1 itself, Akane and another classmate's words imply that this isn't the first time Sakiru played volleyball in their class, making Akane's anger a bit more understandable.